 \subsection{Floquet Green's functions}

-The system's periodicity within time allows for objects of interest to be cast as Fourier series. \cite{Brandes1997,Tsuji2008,Haughian2017} For a given two-time object, the Fourier coefficients are calculated
+The system's periodicity within time allows for objects of interest to be cast as Fourier series \cite{Brandes1997,Tsuji2008,Haughian2017}.
+For a given two-time object, the Fourier coefficients are calculated as

 where $T= \frac{t+t'}{2}$ and $\tau = t-t'$.
-Given the above, one can make judicious choices as to how to express the Fourier coefficients of the Kadanoff-Baym equations, leading to the problem being cast as matrix equations of infinite dimension.
+Given the above, one can make judicious choices about how to express the Fourier coefficients of the Kadanoff-Baym equations, leading to the problem being cast as matrix equations of infinite dimension.

-Here, we outline the procedure of transforming the convolutions into the multiplication of matrices. \cite{Brandes1997} The simpler elements of the Kadanoff-Baym equations follow easily.
+Here, we outline the procedure of transforming the convolutions into the multiplication of matrices \cite{Brandes1997}.
+The simpler elements of the Kadanoff-Baym equations follow easily.
 Considering Eq. (\ref{eq:A in Floquet}), we wish to find the Fourier coefficients of the following object:

-given the periodicity of terms $A(t,t')$ and $B(t,t')$ around the central time, i.e. $T = \frac{t+t'}{2}$.
+given the periodicity of terms $A(t,t')$ and $B(t,t')$ around the central time, i.e., $T = \frac{t+t'}{2}$.
 One can begin the transformation of Eq. (\ref{eq:convolution}) by first taking the Wigner transformation:

-The objects within Wigner space can be expressed as Fourier series, leading the simple evaluation of the time derivative:
+The objects within Wigner space can be expressed as Fourier series, leading to the simple evaluation of the time derivative: